AugusteLef/BayesianOptimization/README.md

 3. Dont know what the function "next_recommendation" does.

 ## Next Steps:
-1. Find a way to fit the speed in the model
+1. Find a way to fit the speed in the model OK I THINK
 2. Understand the workflow of the EI --> not compiling now
 3. Find more appropriate tools --> online learning, torch, GPY?
+USED TORCH.TENSORs IN THE SECOND TRY
 4.

+## LAST COMMIT:
+1. numpy --> tensor
+2. get_solutions() implemented intuitively --> check
+3. add_data_point(...) missing the update on gaussian process (gp_f and gp_v) with the new data point --> need to check how to do that
+4. acq_fct(...) implemented using the [gitlab from the PAI course](https://gitlab.inf.ethz.ch/scuri/pai_notebooks/-/blob/master/demos/Bayesian%20Optimization%20and%20Active%20Learning.ipynb) and taking in charge the case where the data has not yet been initiated.